MushtaqSafie/Authentication/README.md

 > Express is a back-end Node.js framework for for web application that manage routing, and HTTP requests, etc & Express-session is require to manage cookie.

+> Using passwort and passort-local you will be able to authenticate rquests, and also using bcryptjs library helps you to hash password and then store it in database.

+> Sequelize is a promise-based Node.js ORM tool for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL server.
+For this application we will be using it with mysql2 to manage MySQL database.

 ## Authentication Project Structure